Briiqn/Mod-Coder-Pack-For-Linux/README.md

-# Mcp-for-Linux
+# Mod-Coder-Pack-for-Linux
-MCP For Linux, Use python2 instead of 3
-Arch Linux Install Guide-
-sudo pacman -S python2
-go to the directory of mcp setup in terminal
+Mod Coder Pack For Linux, Use python2 instead of 3 Arch Linux Install Guide- sudo pacman -S python2 go to the directory of mcp setup in terminal